The Springfield Files: Reception

 In its original broadcast, "The Springfield Files" finished 26th in ratings for the week of January 6–12, 1997, with a Nielsen rating of 11.7, equivalent to approximately 11.3 million viewing households.
 It was the third-highest-rated show on the Fox network that week, following The X-Files and the series premiere of King of the Hill, which aired immediately after the episode.
-On the original airing of the episode, Fox played an audio promition with King of the Hills main character Hank Hill talking over the credits, naming a list of things which will never be seen on his show.
+On the original airing of the episode, Fox played an audio promotion with King of the Hills main character Hank Hill talking over the credits, naming a list of things which will never be seen on his show.
 This was not official audio for the episode.

 Al Jean and Mike Reiss won the Annie Award for Best Individual Achievement: Producing in a TV Production for their work on the episode.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said that it was "a very clever episode, with the line-up one of the best visual gags in ages".
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said that it was "a very clever episode, with the line-up one of the best visual gags in ages".

 Skeptical Inquirer reviewed the episode positively, stating that "It's rare that a popular, prime-time network television show turns out to be a "slam dunk" for skeptics."
 Critic Chris Knight speculated that if The X-Files is one day forgotten, those who see this episode will probably still appreciate the scene with ALF, Chewbacca, and Marvin the Martian.

 IGN ranked Leonard Nimoy's performance in this episode, and "Marge vs. the Monorail", as the 11th-best guest appearance in the show's history.
 Total Films Nathan Ditum ranked Duchovny and Anderson's performances as the fourth-best guest appearances in the show's history.

 In 2017, British site Digital Spy ranked it 15th on their list of "The 29 all-time greatest Simpsons episodes ever", while in 2019 Australian publication Junkee placed it seventh on their list of the 30 best episodes of The Simpsons.
 In 2021, Variety also placed it seventh on their list of the 30 best episodes.
 It is currently the 7th highest rated episode of The Simpsons on IMDb, with a 9.1 rating.